Large values of cusp forms on GL(n): Lagrangian singularities

 \subsection{Numerical invariants of Lagrangian singularities}

 Let $\pi: L\rightarrow B$ be a Lagrangian mapping.
-A point $p\in L$ is singular for $\pi$ if the differential $d\pi_p: T_pL\rightarrow T_{\pi (p)}B$ is not of full rank at $p$.
 In this subsection we discuss several of the numerical invariants one may associate with Lagrangian singularities, which are the map germs of such singular points, viewed up to Lagrangian equivalence.
 For more information on the theory of singularities, the reader is referred to the classic book by Arnol'd, Gusein-Zade, and Varchenko \cite{AV}.

-After the {\it corank}, which is the codimension of the image of $d\pi_p$, the first numerical invariant we discuss is the {\it multiplicity} of a singularity, usually denoted $\mu$.
-Roughly speaking, it is the (maximum) number of non-degenerate critical points into which a singularity splits under a small perturbation.
-In effect, one can show (cf. \cite[\S 6.3]{AV}) that a function having a critical point of finite multiplicity $\mu$ is equivalent, in a neighborhood of the point, to a polynomial of degree $\mu+1$.
-For the precise definition of $\mu$ (also called the Milnor number), the reader can consult \cite[Definition 2.1]{Greuel}
+After the {\it corank} -- the codimension of the image of $d\pi_p$ -- the first numerical invariant one typically encounters is the {\it multiplicity} (or Milnor number) of a singularity $\mu$.
+Roughly speaking, $\mu$ is the (maximum) number of non-degenerate critical points into which a singularity splits under a small perturbation.
+Indeed, a function having a critical point of finite multiplicity $\mu$ is equivalent, in a neighborhood of the point, to a polynomial of degree $\mu+1$ (cf. \cite[\S 6.3]{AV}).
+For the precise definition of $\mu$, the reader can consult \cite[Definition 2.1]{Greuel-Lossen}.

-One of the subtler numerical invariants to apprehend is the {\it modality} of a singularity.
-This non-negative integer, traditionally denoted by $m$, counts the number of continuous parameters (or moduli) that enter into the definition of the associated normal form.
-We refer to \cite[\S 2.4]{Greuel} or \cite[p.184]{AV} for the exact definition.
+The {\it modality} of a singularity is a non-negative integer which counts the number of continuous parameters (or moduli) that enter into the definition of the associated normal form.
+We refer to \cite[\S 2.4]{Greuel-Lossen} or \cite[p.184]{AV} for the exact definition.
 A singularity of modality $0$ is called {\it simple}.
 Simple singularities, having no moduli, appear discretely.